-Experience the hot springs, volcanoes and geysers that make up the famous Thermal Explorer Highway.
+Experience the hot springs, volcanoes, and geysers that make up the famous Thermal Explorer Highway.
 Starting in Rotorua, follow the highway to the impressive Lake Taupo, and make a detour to the picturesque Tongariro National Park.
-The route will take you past some of the best scenery in the North Island, and the most diverse.
+The route will take you past some of the best scenery in the North Island — and the most diverse.

-For a change of pace, visit the beautiful Whakarewarewa Forest, home to magnificent redwood trees and a scenic boardwalk for visitors.
+For a change of pace, check out the beautiful Whakarewarewa Forest, home to magnificent redwood trees and a scenic boardwalk for visitors.
 There are hikes of all distances here, including a few that will take you up into the heights of the forest.
 Anyone seeking adventure should take the Skyline Rotorua and enjoy some adrenaline-fuelled adventures at the top of the mountain.

-Another interesting stop along the road to Lake Taupo is the Craters of the Moon, an active geothermal field that shows the power of the volcanic landscape.
+Another interesting stop along the road to Lake Taupo is the Craters of the Moon, an active geothermal field that demonstrates the power of the volcanic landscape.
 Once you arrive in the town of Taupo, you’ll be able to explore the beautiful waterfront and enjoy a meal at one of the many cafes and restaurants in the area.

 The scenery along the Desert Road is a stark contrast to the rest of the North Island.
 The barren landscape was created by the numerous volcanic eruptions in the area.
 From the highway, visitors will have a fantastic view of the volcanic peaks in Tongariro National Park.